Suya678/Chat_Application/client/README.md

 ## To keep in mind

-* Two or more clients running on the same monitor window cause issues with the output displayed
+* Two or more clients running on the same monitor window cause issues with the output displayed.
 * Any resizing of the windows once execution has began will definitely cause issues and potential crashes.
+* Any use of the scroll wheel on the mouse will not work.

 ## Server Configuration
 * Maximum Rooms: 50